ibexa/documentation-user/docs/commerce/shipping_management/work_with_shipments.md

 To view the details of a shipment, click its line in the shipment list.

+You can see an overview of the shipment's details on the shipment details screen.

-On the shipment details screen, you can view a summary of information about the shipment.
-Shipment details include basic information about the shipment and the method used, total value, customer details, shipping address and order ID.
+Shipment details include basic information about the shipment, customer details, shipping address, total value, order ID and the date of the last update.

 ![Shipment detail view](shipment_detail_view.png)

 ## Change shipment status

-If your [user Role](work_with_permissions.md) has the `Payment/Edit` permission, you can change the status of an existing shipment.
+If your [user Role](work_with_permissions.md) has the `Payment/Edit` permission, you can change the status of an existing shipment:

-- "Pending" -> "Ready to ship" - click **Prepare** button and confirm by clicking **Change** button.
+- "Pending" -> "Ready to ship" - click **Prepare** button, then click **Change** to confirm.
-- "Ready to ship" -> "Shipped" - click **Send** button and confirm by clicking **Change** button.
+- "Ready to ship" -> "Shipped" - click **Send** button, then click **Change** to confirm.
-- "Shipped" -> "Delivered" - click **Deliver** button and confirm by clicking **Change** button.
+- "Shipped" -> "Delivered" - click **Deliver** button, then click **Change** to confirm.